LGBT Advocacy Project

 The project conducts regular trainings for volunteer attorneys interested in providing pro bono services.
 Clients are screened and matched with attorney volunteers.
 The Project director meets with and mentors the volunteer throughout the representation.
 Please visit our Do Pro Bono page if you are an attorney and would like to receive information on volunteering and future trainings.

 K. Scott Kohanowski directs the LGBT Advocacy Project.
 He is a member of the City Bar’s LGBT Rights Committee and a board member of the LGBT Bar Association of Greater New York.
-David Preciado is the project coordinator.
+Sofia Colosimo is the project coordinator.

 June is Pride Month: a time to celebrate the LGBTQ community and commemorate the 1969 Stonewall Riots, during whichRead more

 LGBT Homeowner Stability Clinic at City Bar Justice Center When: Thursday, June 28th 12:00 PM – 5:30 PM WRead more

 Yesterday morning the President of the United States, in a series of tweets, indicated that transgender people willRead more